krejac/kea-siem-log/course-notes/kursusgang-3.md

-# 3 - Hello world of Security Data Analysis
+# 4 - Storing and Processing data

 ## Preparation

-Books: about 61 pages, lots of pictures
+Books: 23 pages, but also parts of CIP 7!

-* [ ] DDS 3.
-Learning the "Hello World" of Security Data Analysis 31
+* [ ] CIP 4 A Data-Centric Approach to Security Monitoring 23
-* [ ] DDS 4.
-Performing Exploratory Security Data Analysis 30
+* [ ] Skim read: CIP 7 Tools of the Trade 57, need to know NetFlow, DNS, and HTTP proxy logs in the real-world
-* [ ] Do exercises if you feel like it, notice how small valuable programs can be
+* [ ] Skim read: DDS 8.
+Breaking Up with Your Relational Database 25

 ### Notes and question re: Preparation